 .png)

-You can find Minnesota business entity information, including entity name, type, number, and formation date, through the Minnesota Secretary of State Business Filings Online portal.
-This free online database provides immediate access to the key details you need for onboarding, compliance, or business transactions.
+Most Minnesota business entity information, including entity name, type, number, and formation date, is available through the Minnesota SOS Business Filings portal.
+This free database provides immediate access to the four key details you need for onboarding, compliance, or business transactions.

 Information Required | Where to Find It | What It Looks Like | Notes |